maksuranuha/bengali-literature-QA-rag/README.md

-# Bengali RAG System for HSC Literature
+# Bengali RAG System for HSC Bangla PDF

 This project is a Retrieval-Augmented Generation (RAG) chatbot built for HSC Bangla 1st Paper students and teachers.
 Using LangChain, FAISS, and Streamlit, it delivers precise answers from HSC26-Bangla1st_Paper.
 The PDF was processed with Tesseract OCR and turned into vector embeddings via multilingual models.
 The chatbot combines short-term conversational memory (buffer) with long-term knowledge storage (FAISS) to provide natural Bangla explanations of literary characters, themes, and plot details